MadCoderZ/ipchecknotifier/README.md

 mail.auth = true
 mail.tls = true

+##Schedule IPCheckNotifier to run through CRON every 15 minutes

+To monitor your public IP for eventual changes, add the application to cron as follows:

+  */5 * * * * java -jar /path/where/ipchecknotifier/remains.jar -g

 ##Contact the author (Gerardo Canosa/EtherNet)

 If you need support, or want to suggest a feature, you're welcome to reach me out by email at: gera.canosa@gmail.com or irc.mundochat.com.ar #MundoChat under the nickname: EtherNet